 I’ve been learning the Go programming language recently.
 As an exercise, I decided to revisit a past article that looked at working with traffic lights on the Raspberry Pi in Python in order to rewrite it in Go.
 To make this a standalone guide, there will be some re-use of content from the prior article here.
-Since writing this article, I’ve also written up the same exercise using Swift (Swift version), Node.js (read about that here), Node RED (try here), Java (try here), Bash scripting (Bash article) and C (check it out here).
+Since writing this article, I’ve also written up the same exercise using Swift (Swift version), Node.js (read about that here), Node RED (try here), Java (try here), Bash scripting (Bash article), C (check it out here) and also for Arduino.

 - A Raspberry Pi (I’ll use the Pi 3 Model B here, but any model with GPIO pins will work — if you want to use the Pi Zero you’ll need to solder some headers onto it).
 I’m going to assume you have a Pi 2 or 3 with 40 pins

 - A power supply for your Pi (Raspberry Pi 4 requires a different USB C power supply)

 - Some sort of case is probably a good idea to protect the Pi (but you’ll need to leave the lid off to expose the GPIO pins to connect your lights to)